TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 to get you started.

 ## Purpose
-Minimize the amount of effort needed to stand up the Tyk infrastructure and show examples of how Tyk can be set up in k8s using different deployment architectures as well as different integrations.
+Minimize the amount of effort needed to start up the Tyk infrastructure and show examples of how Tyk can be set up in k8s using different deployment architectures as well as different integrations.